Query API

 Saved_filters Array

-The saved_filters array is a list of IDs referencing saved filters (custom or preset; see Saved Filters) that you wish to apply to the query.
+The saved_filters array contains IDs of saved filters (custom or preset) to apply to the query (see Saved Filters).

 Field | Type | Description |